 A knowledge-rich Curriculum

-At Ash Grove Academy, we have designed our curriculum in a way that we believe empowers our children with knowledge, therefore providing a foundation for achieving success, reaching deep understanding and being creative.
-The more children know, the more they can learn.
+At Ash Grove Academy, we have designed our curriculum in a way that we believe empowers our children with knowing more, remembering more, and being able to do more, therefore providing a foundation for achieving success.
+The more children know and remember, the more they can learn.

 We recognise that a curriculum has to be broad, balanced and diverse.
 It must offer opportunities for children to develop a wealth of cultural capital which engages them with their world and enriches their life experience.